Skip to main content

 Solution overview

-To manage last-minute registrations effectively, you can use Delay and Date split nodes in Dotdigital Program builder.
-These tools ensure that contacts progress through the program as intended, regardless of when they register.
-This approach helps you maintain timely communication and prevents communication overload.
+To manage last‑minute registrations effectively, use the Delay and Date split nodes in Dotdigital Program builder.
+These nodes ensure that contacts progress through the program as intended, no matter when they register.
+This helps you keep communications timely and prevents contacts from receiving too many emails at once.

 Step 1: Build a program